 About

-Heather Taves’ life centres on her commitment to solo piano interpretation.
-At age 16, she left her island home for Montréal.
+At age sixteen, Heather Taves left her island home for Montréal.
 There, she quickly gained recognition, making her orchestral debut at age 19 playing the Rachmaninoff Concerto No. 3 with the McGill Symphony Orchestra, and becoming become a regular broadcast artist with the CBC.
 She studied with some of the greatest piano teachers of the 20th century: Menahem Pressler, Monique Haas, György Sebök, and Gilbert Kalish, developing a unique capacity to play any genre of repertoire.

 In the internationally renowned music environments of Indiana University and Stony Brook University, she was awarded her Master of Music and Doctor of Musical Arts degrees.
 More than being a pianist, she researched multiple facets of music, studying harpsichord and fortepiano, taking jazz with David Baker, writing about women in music, and taking world music courses.
 Narrowing her focus onto the Beethoven piano sonatas, she wrote several doctoral essays on his compositional process, gave lecture-recitals about his works including the “Hammerklavier” sonata, and researched and performed sonatas by other composers including Elliott Carter, David Baker, Marianne Martinez, Schumann, Chopin, Rachmaninoff, and Bartok.